-THE LATEST: Hurricane Marco aims for Louisiana, Laura future still uncertain
+THE LATEST: Marco impacts coast, Watching Laura closely

 METRO BATON ROUGE IMPACTS:

-- Periods of heavy rain, with the potential for 1" to 3" - higher totals east and along the immediate coast.
+- Intermittent rain, some heavy, with the potential for 1" to 3" - higher totals east and along the immediate coast.

 - Spin up tornadoes can't be entirely ruled out, especially east of Baton Rouge.